morgancross2/regression_project_zillow/README.md

 Files used:
  - wrangle.py

- # EDIT ALL OF BELOW

 Steps taken:
+In this step, I started by calling my acquire_zillow function from wrangle.py.
+This function:
- - I utilized my get_telco_data function from my acquire.py file.
-This function gathers the data from the Telco schema in the CodeUp database via an SQL query.
+- grabs the data from the CodeUp database via a SQL query
+- creates a local CSV of the table, if not already saved locally

- - In this step, I called prep_telco from my prepare.py file.
-This function
+Next, I called my prepare_zillow function from wrangle.py.
+This funciton:
+- renames columns
-    - handles nulls
+- handles nulls and outliers
-    - drops the foreign id columns
-    - casts monetary columns to floats
-    - enumerates columns's data for ease of exploration and modeling (See Data Dictionary above or in README for details.)
- - I feature engineered a column named 'extras'.
-This column contains a count of all add-on subscriptions customers may add.
-The amount of extras may play a role in churn.
-More to be explored in the next step.
+- feature engineers
- - Before moving to exploration, I split the data into train (60%), validatev(20%), and test (20%) datasets; these were stratified for the target: churn.
+- splits the data into train, validate, and test datasets
+- creates a scaled DataFrame pre-set for modeling later

 What happened to each feature?
-- internet_service_type_id, payment_type_id, and contract_type_id were dropped because they are foreign keys to other features that were merged to the table via the initial acquire query.
-- total_charges with no entry were corrected to reflect 0.
-This feature was then casted into a float.
-- internet_service_type and payment_type were transformed via dummies.
-This change displays the categorical options for each feature in their own boolean-like columns with 1 for True and 0 for False.
-- contract_type, gender, partner, dependents, phone_service, paperless_billing, churn, multiple_lines, online_security, online_backup, device_protection, tech_support, streaming_tv, and streaming_movies features were transformed to display 1 for True and 0 for False in place of 'Yes' or 'No'.
+- columns are renamed to be more human readable
+- drops all homes with missing data
+- creates dummies for the counties (Los Angeles, Orange, and Ventura)
+- removes outliers for lot_size, value, and area using quantiles (see prepare_zillow in wrangle.py for specifics)
+- removes a single zipcode outlier
+- feature engineers:
+    - decade -> bins year_built into 10 year segments
+    - yard_size -> subtracts home area from the lot size
+    - living_space -> subtract the average bedroom size and bathroom size from the home area
+    - half_bath -> creates a True/False (1/0) tag for homes with a half bathroom
+- The following features were scaled using the MinMaxScaler:
+    - beds
+    - baths
+    - area
+    - lot_size
+    - year_built
+    - zipcode
+    - yard_size
+    - living_space
+    - half_bath

+Takeaways:
+- I feature engineered yard_size and living_space to better assess the aspect ratio of these features.
+More yard or living area may play a role in home value.
+- I feature engineered decades for the purpose of visualization during explore
+- I feature engineered half_bath to isolate homes with this feature.
+- Before moving to exploration, I split the data into train, validate, and test datasets.
+Lastly, I created scaled versions of these datasets in preparation for modeling.

 -----
 ## Data Exploration